BEAR Accessibility

 How we test the website

-The website was tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA.
-These tests have been carried out internally.
+The website was tested internally for compliance with the Web Content Accessibility Guidelines (WCAG) V2.2 level AA.

 For more information about how we perform testing, and how we recommend others should perform such testing, please see the Advice page.